-The global e-commerce market is expected to reach US$4.8 trillion in 2021 and it’s an exciting time to be in the retail and consumer goods sectors.
-Technology has radically changed the game and e-commerce has made it easier than ever to get products into the hands of consumers.
-You don’t necessarily need to know the minute details of payment processing, logistics or order fulfillment to run a successful store.
+The global e-commerce market is expected to reach US$4.8 trillion in 2021, and it’s an exciting time to be in the retail and consumer goods sectors.
+Technology has radically changed the game, and e-commerce has made it easier than ever to get products into the hands of consumers.
+You don’t necessarily need to know the minute details of payment processing, logistics, or order fulfillment to run a successful store.
 The relatively limited barriers to entry make e-commerce attractive to many entrepreneurs.
-Even brick and mortar stores see the importance of doing business online.
+Even brick-and-mortar stores see the importance of doing business online.

-As a natural consequence, anyone with an internet connection and an idea can enter the online retail market.
+Consequently, anyone with an internet connection and an idea can enter the online retail market.
 This means that the market has become more competitive than ever.
 Smaller players can’t compete with the likes of Amazon or Alibaba, but they often do everything they can to blow each other out of the water.
 If you want to set yourself apart from the competition in 2020, there are certain things that you need to do.
 We’ll discuss many of them below.
 Armed with these tips, you’ll be ready to face whatever the new year has to offer.

 Decide on a Niche

 It’s tempting to try to sell a wide variety of products.
 That means you’ll get a wide variety of customers, right?
 Not necessarily.
 Smaller businesses tend to have much more loyal customers when they stick to a niche.
 Your focus should be on a particular audience’s needs, lifestyle and interests.
-Your target market should never be “everyone”.
+Your target market should never be “everyone.”
 If you sell the same fast-fashion clothing as your competitors, you won’t be able to stand out or find a dedicated customer base.
 However, if you sell specialty clothing that’s handmade or ethically created, it will be easier to set yourself apart and cultivate a following.

 Study Your Competition